alondmnt/joplin-plugin-jarvis/README.md

 ## Usage

 - **Chat:**
     - Start a new note, or continue an existing conversation in a saved note.
 Place the cursor after your prompt and run the command `Chat with Jarvis` (from the toolbar or Tools/Jarvis menu).
 Each time you run the command Jarvis will append its response to the note at the current cursor position (given the previous content that both of you created).
-If you don't like the response, run the command again to replace it with a new one.
 - **Chat with your notes:**
     - To add additional context to your conversation based on your notes, repeat the steps above but select the command `Chat with your notes` (from the Tools/Jarvis menu) instead.
 Relevant short excerpts from your notes will be sent to the chat model in addition to the usual conversation prompt / context.
 To exclude certain notes from this feature, add the tag `#exclude.from.jarvis` to the notes you wish to exclude.
 You may combine regular chat and note-based chat on the same note.
 For more information see [this guide](GUIDE.md#chat-with-your-notes).
 - **Related notes / semantic search:**